Introduction

 FAQs

-Biometric security uses unique physical or behavioral traits—like fingerprints, face, or voice—to verify identity securely.
+A: Biometric security uses unique physical or behavioral traits like fingerprints or facial recognition to verify identity.